Vaccinations & Flea/Tick Requirements

 Why are these vaccinations required?

-The four vaccinations listed above are a requirement by almost all kennels, grooming facilities, and dog daycare centers.
+The four vaccinations listed below are a requirement by almost all kennels, grooming facilities, and dog daycare centers.
 If they aren’t administered as required, yearly in some cases, your dog is at risk for many serious and even fatal health issues.